 Inmates are creative and inventive in fashioning improvised stab weapons from everyday objects or materials – even objects as simple as toothbrushes.
 To ensure that correctional officers have the protection they need against these threats, the National Institute of Justice maintains the stab-resistant body armor standard to ensure officers have the appropriate protection against the knife and spike threats they face.

-One of the greatest threats to correctional officer wellness involves the stress they encounter on a daily basis.
+One of the greatest threats to correctional officer wellness involves the stress they encounter daily.
 Working in correctional facilities is demanding, as personnel must maintain a constant state of heightened vigilance and adhere to strict security protocols.
 Corrections staff must also perform their duties within harsh physical environments and with the threat of repeated exposure to violent events.

-Through programs such as the Bulletproof Vest Partnership/Body Armor Safety Initiative and the NIJ Standards and Testing Program, and through electronic monitoring and other corrections technology research, OJP is working to provide critical safety information and resources to corrections personnel.
+Through programs such as the Bulletproof Vest Partnership/Body Armor Safety Initiative and the NIJ Standards and Testing Program, and through electronic monitoring and other corrections technology research, the Office of Justice Programs is working to provide critical safety information and resources to corrections personnel.